nus-cs2113-AY2425S1/ip/docs/README.md

 2. Download the latest .jar file from [here](https://github.com/Yisoong/ip)
 3. Copy the file to the folder you want to use as the *home folder* for the program.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar Ryan.jar` command to run the application.
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ryan.jar` command to run the application.
 5. Type the command in the terminal window and press Enter to execute it.
 6. Refer to [Features](#Features) below for details of each command.